A Limp in the Woods (Day 33)

 Thunder Chicken!

-Up to this point I’ve felt all the emotional attachment to the AT as I do to hemorrhoids.
-For someone who’s lived life in the Sierra and in the Rockies, the Appalachians aren’t a place to go, but a place to get through.
-But things seem to be changing.
-I guess I must be having fun.
 Today would cast another good day to the collection, a sense of enoughness, maybe more.
-Thankfully, too much of a good thing can be all right.
+Too much of a good thing can be all right!
 Surely I’m not falling for this trail.
 Is it becoming more becoming with familiarity?
 Am I finally getting a foothold?
 Am I being seduced?
 Or bamboozled?
 Wooed by the woods?
 Under the influence of the umbrage?

-The noise carries no echoes and there are no scurrying birds to be heard, just an internal sonorous weirdness that assures you you’re about to die.
+The noise carries no echoes and there are no scurrying critters to be heard, just an internal sonorous weirdness that assures you you’re about to die.
 (This assumes the commotion can be heard above your own heartbeat.)

 You just got uh-lickin’ from da THUNDER CHICKEN!

-“The ruffed grouse differs from other grouse species in its courtship display.
-Unlike other species, the ruffed grouse relies entirely on a non-vocal acoustic display, known as drumming.
+“The ruffed grouse differs from other grouse in its courtship display.
+Unlike other grouse, the ruffed grouse relies entirely on a non-vocal acoustic display, known as drumming.
 The drumming is a rapid, wing-beating display that creates a low frequency sound, starting slow and speeding up (thump...thump...thump..thump-thump-thump-thump).
 Even in thick woods this can be heard for a quarter mile or more.”

 Thump.